victorjonsson/PHP-Markdown-Documentation-Generator/README.md

 # Generate docs for all classes in a source directory
 $ ./phpdocs-md generate includes/src

+# Generate docs for all classes in a source directory and send output to the file docs.md
+$ ./phpdocs-md generate includes/src > docs.md
 ```

 *Note that the classes has to be loadable using the autoloader provided by composer.*

 ##### Bootstrapping

 Maybe your not using the autloader provided by composer or maybe there is something else that needs to be done before your classes can be instantiated.
-In that case you can tell the command line tool to load a php-file before
+In that case you can tell the command line tool to load a php-file before generating the docs

+`$ ./phpdocs-md generate --bootstrap=includes/init.php includes/src > docs.md`

 ######  Excluding directories

-Lorem te ipsum
+You can tell the command line tool to ignore certain directories in your class path by using the ignore-option.

+`$ ./phpdocs-md generate --ignore=test,mustasche includes/src > docs.md`